Correlations of multiplicative functions in function fields: Introduction and Results

 for any fixed Dirichlet character $\chi$, then we have

 for any fixed $h\neq 0$.
 The analogue of the logarithmic weight $n\mapsto 1/n$ in function fields is $G\mapsto q^{-\deg{G}}$.

 Tao's result implies that if $f_1$ does not pretend to be a twisted Dirichlet character $n \mapsto \chi(n)n^{it}$, then the autocorrelations of $f_1$ are small.
-It turns out that one key difference in the function field setting compared to the integer setting is that, besides functions pretending to be Dirichlet characters $\chi$ or Archimedean characters $G \mapsto e^{2\pi i \theta \deg{G}}$ (or their products), there are other obstructions to $f_1:\mathcal{M}\to \mathbb{U}$ having small autocorrelations.
-We introduce these \emph{short interval characters} below.
+It turns out that in the function field setting there are two collections of Archimedean characters that play a role similar to $n\mapsto n^{it}$, namely the characters $G \mapsto e^{2\pi i \theta \deg{G}}$ as well as the \emph{short interval characters}, to be defined presently (the group they generate will be discussed in further detail in Section~\ref{sec_prelim1}).
+Dirichlet characters twisted by at least one of these functions provide obstructions to $f_1\colon \mathcal{M}\to \mathbb{U}$ having small autocorrelations in the setting of $\mb{F}_q[t]$.
+While in terms of phenomenology this is consistent with the integer setting, some of the arguments in the function field setting require some additional care to address both types of twists.

-\begin{def1} A multiplicative function $\xi:\mathcal{M}\to \mathbb{C}$ which is not identically zero is called a \emph{short interval character} if there exists $\nu$ such that $\xi(A)=\xi(B)$ whenever the $\nu+1$ highest degree coefficients of $A$ and $B$ agree (that is, $A/t^{\deg{A}}-B/t^{\deg{B}}$ is a rational function of degree $<-\nu$).
+\begin{def1} A multiplicative function $\xi\colon \mathcal{M}\to \mathbb{C}$ which is not identically zero is called a \emph{short interval character} if there exists $\nu$ such that $\xi(A)=\xi(B)$ whenever the $\nu+1$ highest degree coefficients of $A$ and $B$ agree (that is, $A/t^{\deg{A}}-B/t^{\deg{B}}$ is a rational function of degree $<-\nu$).
 If $\nu$ is the smallest positive integer with this property then we refer to $\nu$ as the \emph{length} of $\xi$, and write $\text{len}(\xi) = \nu$. \end{def1}

-\begin{rem} We discuss the construction of the group of such characters in Section 3.
-It follows from this that the characters all take values on the unit circle. \end{rem}